-As usual, by a complex analytic (or holomorphic) family of compact complex manifolds we mean a {\it proper holomorphic submersion} $\pi:{\cal X}\rightarrow B$ between two complex manifolds ${\cal X}$ and $B$ (cf. e.g. [Kod86]).
+As usual, by a complex analytic (or holomorphic) family of compact complex manifolds we mean a {\it proper holomorphic submersion} $\pi:{\mathcal X}\rightarrow B$ between two complex manifolds ${\mathcal X}$ and $B$ (cf. e.g. [Kod86]).
 In particular, the fibres $X_t:=\pi^{-1}(t)$ are compact complex manifolds of the same dimension.
 By a classical theorem of Ehresmann [Ehr47], any such family is locally (hence also globally if the base $B$ is contractible) $C^\infty$ trivial.
 Thus, all the fibres $X_t$ have the same underlying $C^\infty$ manifold $X$ (hence also the same De Rham cohomology groups $H^k_{DR}(X,\,\C)$ for all $k=0,\dots , 2n$), but the complex structure $J_t$ of $X_t$ depends, in general, on $t\in B$.

-On the other hand, as usual, by a {\it Moishezon manifold} we mean a compact complex manifold $Y$ for which there exists a projective manifold $\widetilde{Y}$ and a holomorphic bimeromorphic map $\mu:\widetilde{Y}\longrightarrow Y$ (cf. [Moi67]).
+On the other hand, a {\it Moishezon manifold} is a compact complex manifold $Y$ for which there exists a projective manifold $\widetilde{Y}$ and a holomorphic bimeromorphic map $\mu:\widetilde{Y}\longrightarrow Y$ (cf. [Moi67]).
 By another classical result of [Moi67], we know that a Moishezon manifold is not K\"ahler unless it is projective.

 Our Theorem \ref{The:moidef} above is a closedness result under deformations of complex structures: any deformation limit of a family of Moishezon manifolds is Moishezon.
 Indeed, the fibre $X_0$ can be regarded as the limit of the fibres $X_t$ when $t\in B$ tends to $0\in B$.
-We can, of course, suppose that $B$ is an open disc about the origin in $\C$.
+We can suppose, without loss of generality, that $B$ is an open disc about the origin in $\C$.